Redback-Operations/redback-documentation/docs/project-1/iot/codebase-documentation/MQTT-Client.md

 To find out more about `paho-mqtt` view the [documentation](https://eclipse.dev/paho/files/paho.mqtt.python/html/index.html) or [source code](https://github.com/eclipse/paho.mqtt.python).

-## Lib.mqtt_client
+## MQTTClient

-To simplify and standardise using MQTT, a paho based client-class has been implemented in `Drivers/lib/mqtt_client.py` and should be used in all drivers and programs using MQTT.
+To simplify and standardise using MQTT, a paho based client-class (`MQTTClient`) has been implemented in `Drivers/lib/mqtt_client.py` and should be used in all drivers and programs using MQTT.

 ```Python
 from lib.mqtt_client import *